 We have received feedback over time from both growers and producers about the need to ensure reported pricing reflects transactions taking place on the open market.
-To help improve confidence in the reported data, the 2018 survey clarified the request for grape sales to third parties.
+To help improve confidence in the reported data, beginning with the 2018 survey we clarified the request for grape sales to third parties.

 If you have any questions about this report, please direct them Jess Willey at the Oregon Wine Board or Bob Parker, director of the University of Oregon’s Institute for Policy Research and Engagement, who conducted this study’s data collection, analysis and reporting.

-Bob and his team at the University of Oregon are currently wrapping up analysis of all submitted data and are preparing to release the full 2018 Oregon Vineyard and Winery Report in August, at which point it will be shared via email and posted to the OWB’s industry website.
+Bob and his team at the University of Oregon are currently wrapping up analysis of all submitted data and are preparing to release the full 2019 Oregon Vineyard and Winery Report in late August, at which point it will be shared via email and posted to the OWB’s industry website.